-— Tim Ritchie, ABC Radio National
+'Evocative, alluring and strangely comforting' - Tim Ritchie, ABC RN

-Sydney-based award winning musician, Liz Martin has performed extensively throughout her hometown including: ‘Walking on Air’ with Aerialise troupe at The Opera House Studio; ‘Night Time’ and ‘Music for Trees’ programs at The Carriageworks.
+A Sydney-based and award winning musician, Martin has performed extensively throughout her hometown on a wide variety of projects including: ‘Walking on Air’ with Aerialise troupe at The Opera House Studio; ‘Night Time’ and ‘Music for Trees’ programs at The Carriageworks.

 There’s also been numerous headliner gigs at venues including: Venue 505, Opera Bar, Riverside Theatres, Australian Museum, Art Gallery of NSW, Red Rattler, Camelot, Vanguard, Basement, Manning Bar, Metro Lair.

 Martin has performed at festivals such as: Underbelly, Peats Ridge, Marrickville, Newtown, Mullumbimby, Park Life.

 And then there’s national tour performances at: Metro Adelaide, Front Gallery Canberra, Grace Darling Melbourne, Gold Coast Arts Centre, Waiting Room Brisbane, Lass O’Gowrie Newcastle, Cuda Bar Lorne, Corner Hotel Melbourne, Mullumbimby Civic Hall, Esplanade Hotel Melbourne, Wesley Anne Melbourne, Troubadour Brisbane, ‘Storm in a Teacup’ national tour alongside Tinpan Orange, Jordie Lane, Husky, Jen Cloher.

 And no stranger to international touring, Martin has performed at: Haddock Café Nimes, Fairfield Café Toulouse, El Inca Bordeaux, Hasenschaukel Hamburg, An Einem Sonntag Im August Berlin, Servant Jazz Quarters London